fslev/cucumber-jutils-tutorial/Readme.md

     Then Create user with name=David Jones, job=pirate and check response=#[expectedCreateUserResponse]
 ```

-You can see that we used a pre-defined step from Cucumber-Utils:
+You can see that we used a pre-defined step from Cucumber-JUtils:
 ```gherkin
     * load all scenario props from dir "UserCreate/scene1"
 ```
 By loading values from separate files or directories, we do not burden the Gherkin scenario with bulky Strings representing our expected values.
 We do this with scenario properties.
-Behind the scenes, Cucumber-Utils sets new scenario properties, each one having as property name the file name, and as property value the file content.
+Behind the scenes, Cucumber-JUtils sets new scenario properties, each one having as property name the file name, and as property value the file content.

 Taking the example from above, '#[expectedCreateUserResponse]' represents a scenario property, which has the name of a file (without extension) from 'UserCreate/scene1' directory and its value is actually the content of the file.
-Cucumber-Utils has a special mechanism for parsing these variables '#[]' present inside the Gherkin steps.
+Cucumber-JUtils has a special mechanism for parsing these variables '#[]' present inside the Gherkin steps.
 It replaces these variables with their values, before passing them to the parameters from the corresponding Java step definition methods.

 ## Comparing
-In current tutorial project, we compare using the Cucumber-Utils compare mechanism:
+In current tutorial project, we compare using the Cucumber-JUtils compare mechanism:
 https://github.com/fslev/cucumber-utils/wiki/Compare-mechanisms

 ## General best practices for writing Cucumber scenarios